-Nakajima, the 88-year-old actor who played Godzilla in the original 1954 classic, has died of pneumonia on Monday, his daughter Sonoe Nakajima told The Associated Press on Tuesday, as reported by the Associated Press.
+Nakajima, the 88-year-old actor who played Godzilla in the original 1954 classic, has died of pneumonia on Monday, his daughter Sonoe Nakajima told The Associated Press on Tuesday.
 The actor’s funeral will be held for family and close friends.

-Godzilla became a hit and inspired Hollywood spinoffs, and triggered memories with postwar Japan, the only country in the world to suffer atomic bombing—Hiroshima and Nagasaki to be specific—during the World War II.
+Godzilla became a hit, inspired Hollywood spinoffs, and triggered memories with postwar Japan—the only country in the world to suffer an atomic bombing, Hiroshima, and Nagasaki to be specific—during the World War II.

 Godzilla was made from scratch by the actor himself.
 Nakajima said he was able to develop the character by going to zoos to study how elephants and bears moved.
 He added that it is important to show the pathos of the character or its capacity to only destroy everything in its way.
 Moreover, the actor described the theme as grand and complex.

-“If Godzilla can’t walk properly, it’s nothing but a freak show,” Nakajima said in a 2014 interview with the AP at his suburban Tokyo apartment while sitting in front of sepia-toned photos of him as a young man and Godzilla figures.
+“If Godzilla can’t walk properly, it’s nothing but a freak show,” Nakajima said in a 2014 interview with the Associated Press at his suburban Tokyo apartment while sitting in front of sepia-toned photos of him as a young man and Godzilla figures.

 “It’s not some cowboy movie,” he said.